Academy Sports and Outdoors Logo

 Expert Tip:

-The focus for 40 S&W has always been around velocity, but terminal ballistics are similar to modern 9mms.
-It is being replaced in government agencies by the 9mm.
+The focus for .40 S&W has always been on velocity, but its terminal ballistics are similar to modern 9mms.
+Because of this, the .40 S&W is being replaced by the 9mm in government agencies.

 .45 ACP